top of page

 Run for Office

-I’m thinking of running for office as a Democrat for a local office or state office.
+Are you thinking of running for office as a Democrat for city office, county office, state office, or federal office?

 • These are non-partisan races, and these offices file with the City; Qualifying usually opens in June and closes in July